SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Matrix Virtualization.md

 ### Matrix Configuration

 If you use an [information template](https://docs.dataminer.services/user-guide/Basic_Functionality/Protocols_and_templates/Information_templates.html), you can rename the Label columns.
 This allows for more flexibility.
 In the **Label Management** table, you can change the names it should have.
-By default, this will be taken from the information template.With this table, Router Control can also show the correct descriptions.
+By default, this will be taken from the information template.
+With this table, Router Control can also show the correct descriptions.
 In addition, the table allows additional restrictions on the Labels columns.
 You can limit the character size and determine whether duplication is allowed.

 The **Routing Preference** indicates whether tie line reuse is preferred, or the shortest possible path should always be used.

 Linked to the virtual inputs and virtual outputs are **Actions**.
-This table contains the possible actions that can be executed when a column value changes.The **Triggers** column represent the column IDs that can trigger the action.
+This table contains the possible actions that can be executed when a column value changes.
+The **Triggers** column represent the column IDs that can trigger the action.
 These can be multiple IDs separated by a semicolon.
-The supported columns are Label, Label01, Label02, Label03, Label04, Label05, Label06, Notes, IsEnabled, IsLocked, and ConnectedInput (only for Outputs).In the **Description** column, you should use the same syntax as to execute an Automation script in Visual Overview (See [Linking a shape to an Automation script](https://help.dataminer.services/dataminer/#t=DataMinerUserGuide/part_2/visio/Linking_a_shape_to_an_Automation_script.htm) in the DataMiner Help).
+The supported columns are Label, Label01, Label02, Label03, Label04, Label05, Label06, Notes, IsEnabled, IsLocked, and ConnectedInput (only for Outputs).
+In the **Description** column, you should use the same syntax as to execute an Automation script in Visual Overview (See [Linking a shape to an Automation script](https://help.dataminer.services/dataminer/#t=DataMinerUserGuide/part_2/visio/Linking_a_shape_to_an_Automation_script.htm) in the DataMiner Help).
 Placeholders are supported in this syntax.

 Example: Script:TestScript\|\|TriggerId=\[TRIGGER\];VirtualId=\[ID\];CellValue=\[VALUE\]\|\|\|